-Name and Place of Residence Principal Occupation(s) (for the past 5 years or more) Became a Director or Officer Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Exercised David Cooper Ontario, Canada Senior Vice-President of Human Resources and previously Vice-President of Human Resources having joined goeasy in January of 2015.
-Prior to joining goeasy, David held Human Resource leadership roles in financial services at CIBC and, most recently, served as Senior Director of HR and Organizational Development for Moneris.
+Name and Place of Residence Principal Occupation(s) (for the past 5 years or more) Became a Director or Officer Common Shares Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Exercised Sabrina Anzini Ontario, Canada Ms. Anzini is the Senior Vice President, Legal and Corporate Affairs of goeasy, having joined goeasy in 2017.
+Prior to goeasy, Ms. Anzini was Director and General Counsel of Law and Corporate Affairs at LoyaltyOne, Co.
+She also spent a number of years working for federal cabinet ministers at several government ministries and served as General Counsel to the Office of the Prime Minister of Canada.
+Ms. Anzini holds a Master of Laws degree from the University of Ottawa, Juris Doctor and Bachelor of Arts degrees from Western University and an Honors Business Administration from the Richard Ivey School of Business at Western University.
+April 2018 - David Cooper Ontario, Canada Mr. Cooper is goeasy's Senior Vice President of Human Resources, having joined goeasy in January 2015.
+Prior to joining goeasy, Mr. Cooper held Human Resource leadership roles in financial services at CIBC and, most recently, served as Senior Director of HR and Organizational Development for Moneris.
 He holds the professional designation of Certified Human Resources Leader and has a Bachelor of Arts with a major in Employment Relations from the University of Toronto.
-April 2018 - Shadi Khatib Ontario, Canada Senior Vice President, Information Technology and Chief Information Officer of goeasy Ltd. Mr. Khatib joined goeasy in 2016.
-Prior to joining goeasy, Mr. Khatib held multiple leadership roles in financial services, pharmaceutical, logistics and technology organizations ranging from startup to fortune 500.
-He has a Bachelor of Commerce degree from Ryerson University.
-May 2016 2,341 Shane Pennell Ontario, Canada Senior Vice President, easyfinancial Operations for goeasy Ltd. Mr. Pennell was previously Vice President of Operations and Shared Services for goeasy Ltd. He brings over 15 years of financial services experience to goeasy.
-Mr. Pennell came to the Company in 2013 from HSBC Financial where he was Vice President of Consumer Lending and Marketing and held previous management roles at CitiFinancial.
-January 2015 8,572 Steven Poole Ontario, Canada Mr. Poole is the Senior Vice President of Operations and Merchandising for the easyhome line of business having joined goeasy in 2007.
+April 2018 747 Shane Pennell Ontario, Canada Mr. Pennell is goeasy's Senior Vice President, Operations for the easyfinancial line of business, having joined goeasy in 2013.
+He brings over 15 years of financial services experience to goeasy.
+Mr. Pennell came to goeasy in 2013 from HSBC Financial, where he was Vice President of Consumer Lending and Marketing and held previous management roles at CitiFinancial.
+January 2015 11,137 Steven Poole Ontario, Canada Mr. Poole is the Senior Vice President of Operations and Merchandising for the easyhome line of business, having joined goeasy in 2007.
 Prior to joining goeasy, Mr. Poole was Vice President Merchandising with Loblaw Companies and Senior Vice President Operations for Blacks Photo Corporation.
-Mr. Poole holds a Masters in Business Administration degree from the Ivey School of Business at Western University and a Bachelors of Applied Science Degree from Acadia University.
-March 2018 2,800 David Yeilding Ontario, Canada Senior Vice President & Interim Chief Financial Officer of goeasy Ltd. Previously Mr. Yeilding was Senior Vice President Finance with goeasy Ltd. having joined the Company in 2010.
-Prior to joining goeasy, David was Vice President Finance with Fidelity Investments and a Director in PricewaterhouseCoopers Transaction Services practice where he advised clients on investments, financing, mergers and acquisitions.
-David is a Chartered Accountant (CPA CA) and holds a Masters in Business Administration degree from the DeGroote School of Business at McMaster University and a Bachelors Degree in Economics from Queens University.
-January 2015 15,462
+Mr. Poole holds a Master of Business Administration from the Ivey School of Business at Western University and a Bachelor of Applied Science Degree from Acadia University.
+March 2018 7,468